ipfs/devgrants/open-grants/open-proposal-embedded-ipfs.md

 An integrating example could be the propagation of information by using an embedded system as a node able to dynamically join / seperate from IPFS networks.

-For example a literate  inter-planetary exchange of information that treats the system as the moving node which serves as the information carriage (e.g. a futuristic concept where a device being a node on Earth travells and becomes a node on Mars).
+For example a literate  inter-planetary exchange of information that treats the system as the moving node which serves as the information carriage (e.g. a futuristic concept where a device being a node on Earth travels and becomes a node on Mars).
 In such a case, the device could also internally utilize a simplified IPFS implementation for inter-system communications.

 Apart from the last example, a functional implementation of such a concept in embedded systems could be expanded in order to be used by device networks sharing data while serving many different roles (e.g. IoT).